 - 1. Each CPC shall carry out inspections of at least 10% of landings and transhipments from fishing vessels in its ports during each reporting year. - 2.
 Inspections shall involve the monitoring of the entire discharge or transshipment and include a cross-check between the quantities by species recorded in the prior notice of landing and the quantities by species landed or transshipped.
 When the landing or transshipment is completed, the inspector shall verify and note the quantities by species of fish remaining on board. - 3.
-In determining which vessels to inspect, the port State CPC shall give priority to: - a) vessels that have previously been denied entry or use of a port in accordance with this recommendation; - b) requests from other CPCs or regional fisheries management organizations that particular vessels be inspected, particularly where such requests are supported by evidence of IUU fishing, or fishing related activities in support of such fishing, by the vessel in question; and - c) other vessels for which there are clear grounds for suspecting that they have engaged in IUU fishing, or fishing related activities is support of such fishing.
+In determining which vessels to inspect, the port State CPC shall give priority to: - a) vessels that have previously been denied entry or use of a port in accordance with this recommendation; - b) requests from other CPCs or regional fisheries management organizations that particular vessels be inspected, particularly where such requests are supported by evidence of IUU fishing, or fishing related activities in support of such fishing, by the vessel in question; and - c) other vessels for which there are clear grounds for suspecting that they have engaged in IUU fishing, or fishing related activities is support of such fishing, in particular vessels that appear on IUU lists adopted by other regional fisheries management organizations.